Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Applications: matrix models, integrability and intersection theory

 loosely denoted $Z=Z_{N,\alpha}(V;\lambda)$, where $H_N$ is the space of $N\times N$ hermitian matrices, we introduced the diagonal matrix $\lambda=\operatorname{diag}(\lambda_1,\dots,\lambda_N)$ of size $N$ and $\Lambda=V'(\lambda)=\operatorname{diag}(\Lambda_1,\dots,\Lambda_N)$ is called the \textit{external field} of the model.
 In general, formal matrix integrals are defined from the combinatorics of Feynman graphs, themselves obtained by applying Wick's theorem to moments of Gaussian integrals \cite{Pol05}.
 This can be done only if the exponent has no linear dependence in $M$.
 We therefore rewrite $M=\lambda+\widetilde M$, with $\widetilde M\in H_N$, such that

-obtained by permuting sum and integral, is a series whose coefficients feature integrals that are all polynomials expressions of $\frac1\alpha$.
-Upon considering the maps that are dual to the Feynman graphs obtained through the application of Wick's theorem to the integrals appearing in the last expression, we get that it is related to the generating series
+obtained by permuting sum and integral, is a series whose coefficients feature integrals that are all polynomial expressions of $\frac1\alpha$.
+Upon considering the maps that are dual to the Feynman graphs obtained through the application of Wick's theorem to the integrals appearing in the last expression, we get that it is related to the generating series of Kontsevich graphs

-for Kontsevich graphs, where the logarithm restricts us to connected graphs as is customary and where we used the combinatorial notations of the paper.
+where the logarithm restricts us to connected graphs as is customary and where we used the combinatorial notations of the paper.
 The normalisation is the Gaussian integral

-loosely denoted $Z_0=Z^{N,\alpha}_0(V;\lambda)$, and the coefficients appearing in front of each power of $\alpha$ involve sums over the finite sets of graphs of given degrees. $Z_{N,\alpha}(V;\lambda)$ is therefore the product of the Gaussian normalisation and the exponential of a well-defined Laurent series in $\frac1\alpha$.
+loosely denoted $Z_0=Z^{N,\alpha}_0(V;\lambda)$.
+The coefficients appearing in front of each power of $\alpha$ in \eqref{eq:MM-graphs} involve sums over the finite sets of graphs of given degrees. $Z_{N,\alpha}(V;\lambda)$ is therefore the product of the Gaussian normalisation and the exponential of a well-defined Laurent series in $\frac1\alpha$.
 It takes the form

 with \textit{free energies} $F_g^\alpha(V;\lambda)$ that are themselves Laurent series in $\frac1\alpha$\,.

 Let us stress that a matrix model with external field whose partition function is proportional to the one exposed in equation \eqref{eq:partition:function} has already been studied from the topological recursion point of view.
 More precisely, in \cite{EO07inv} and \cite{EO09}, Orantin and one of the authors derived the loop equations and spectral curve of the matrix model whose partition function is